quantopian/coal-mine/README.md

 The `--host` argument can take a URL base (i.e., `http://server-host-name` or `https://server-host-name`) as well.
-This is useful if, for example, you've put your Coal Mine server behind an SSL proxy so the CLI needs to use SSL to connect to it.
+This is useful if, for example, you've put your Coal Mine server behind an SSL proxy so the CLI needs to use SSL to connect to it (which you probably will, e.g., if you are deploying to Heroku as described above).

 The CLI stores its configuration in `~/.coal-mine.ini`.
 Note that the authentication key is stored in plaintext.
 Any configuration